tillitis/tkey-verification/README.md

 - USB controller CH552 firmware and hardware.
 - PCB design.

-## Why is the signed message not published?
+## Why is the TKey identity not published?

-The message that is signed by the vendor's key is not published.
+The TKey identity that is signed by the vendor's key is not published.
 It is, instead, recreated when verifying a TKey.
 This makes it impossible for anyone else, including the vendor, to verify the message if they haven't stored the message somewhere else.

 When originally designing this system we were afraid that publishing, or even keeping, the signer public key in a way that ties it very